 1) Get a written estimate.

 Get a written estimate from several movers and compare them.
 The estimate should be based on an actual in-person inspection of your household goods.

-2) Make sure the mover is registered with the Federal government and insured.
+2) Make sure the mover is authorized to move your household goods and insured.

 A U.S. DOT number is required by FMCSA for interstate moves.
 (For moves within a state, requirements vary.
 Check with your state, county or local consumer affairs agency or your state attorney general.)

 FMCSA's mover search tool gives you up-to-date access to registered interstate movers and their complaint history.

 3) Check the mover’s complaint history in the FMCSA search tool database.

 You can also contact your local Better Business Bureau and consumer protection agencies.